pnp/blog/content/post/how-to-transition-from-power-automate-to-logic-apps.md

 ##  Transitioning from Power Automate to Logic Apps

-So, let\'s see moving a Flow from Power Automate to Logic Apps.
+So, let's see moving a Flow from Power Automate to Logic Apps.
 In this scenario, in Power Automate, a Flow has been created to trigger when a SharePoint list item, get property from my Office 365 profile and Email me when the item has changed (btw, this is available as a template), the